 To reconcile your account, take note of the furthest right side of the screen (in YNAB) on any given account.
 You'll notice a grey circle beside each transaction.

 You'll work your way through your bank statement and as you see any given transaction on your online banking and the same transaction logged in YNAB (with the same amount), you'll click the grey circle, turning it green.
-This is telling YNAB, one by one, that yes, the transaction logged here is also on my banking statement.
+This is telling YNAB, one by one, that yes, the transaction logged here is also on my banking statement and they're both the same amount.

 Once you've moved through all transactions in any given account, your bank balance should match YNAB's 'cleared balance'.